KhinePisi/Titanic-machineLearning-from-diaster/LinearRegression/thought-flow.md

   <hr>
   <h3> Conclusion</h3>
   This can't get the good accuracy score as it's very simple. <br>
   But for the sake of the beginners, you won't get bored of machine learning easily and will always find and apply your newly <br>learned algorithms and skills .
-May your hands be dirtier on ML coding <3 !
+May your hands get dirtier on ML coding <3 !